SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Problem Formulation

-Additionally, to validate the utility of fully-generated wireless RT sequences $\{r'_k\}$, we incorporate a secondary problem formulation through Turbo Learning: \textbf{PF II}: We train a "golden channel estimator"(GCE) $h'_G$ using data-driven approach~\cite{sitzmann2020implicit,} to simulate $h(t, \Theta, \Phi)$ in Eq.~(\ref{equ:channel}).
+Additionally, to validate the utility of fully-generated wireless RT sequences $\{r'_k\}$, we incorporate a secondary problem formulation through \textit{Turbo Learning}: \textbf{PF II}: We train a ``Golden Channel Estimator'' (GCE) $h'_G$ using data-driven approach~\cite{sitzmann2020implicit,} to simulate $h(t, \Theta, \Phi)$ in \eqref{equ:channel}.
 This is done by summarizing $\{r_k\}$, $F$, $Rx$, $Tx$, and their respective locations $\text{loc}(Tx)$ and $\text{loc}(Rx)$ all as inputs to the estimator.
 We conduct a hyperparameter search to optimize the GCE for its best possible channel estimation.
 We then compare the performance and error (KL-divergence) with predicted $\{r'_k\}$ against the GT $\{r_k\}$ on channel estimation task using GCE.
 Both PFs are tested against novel distribution of (Tx, Rx) on extrapolated feature space to prove its generalization performance.
+We summarize the differences between our problem formulation and previous works in Fig.~\ref{fig:compare_PF}, and summarize the defined notation in Table.~\ref{table:notation}.